If you would like to book a room, click here.

 Click here to see the wonderful hotel rooms at Villa Augustus!

 Would you like to know more?
-Click here if you would prefer a guided tour of the hotel, the garden, the market, the kitchen and the restaurant!
+Click here to read the history of the water tower on the Wantij and how it became Villa Augustus.
+Or here if you would prefer a guided tour of the hotel, the garden, the market, the kitchen and the restaurant!
 Or here for a boat trip through the historic centre of Dordrecht or to the Hollandsche Biesbosch nature reserve.

 In 2010, Villa Augustus was chosen by the Taschen publishing house as one of the 72 most beautiful places in the world to spend the night.
 The results were published in ‘Taschen’s Favourite Hotels’ (sold out!).